-Ryoanji Temple - Ryoanji Tempole is a Zen temple renowned for its garden, which features a dry, sand landscape with large rocks and smooth pebbles.
+Ryoanji Temple - Ryoanji Temple is a Zen temple renowned for its garden, which features a dry, sand landscape with large rocks and smooth pebbles.

-Kinkakuji Temple (Golden Pavilion) - Kinkakuji Temple is a Buddhist temple and is an excellent example of Japanese garden design.
+Kinkakuji Temple (Golden Pavilion) - Kinkakuji Temple is a Buddhist temple and an excellent example of Japanese garden design.
 The structure is a brilliant golden hue colour and is very minimalistic.

-Day 10: Discover Nara
+Day 7: Discover Nara & Osaka

-Begin the day with a visit to the famous Fushimi Inari Shrine with its thousands of vermillion torii gates.
-You will walk up part of the mountain and the incline allows a steady-paced walk around 15 minutes with flat road and steps to reach tori gates.
-Due to the limited space of Fushimi Inari Shrine coach parking, you may need to walk from coach parking for 15 minutes.
-Next, transfer by coach to Japan's former imperial capital Nara, a journey of approximately 1 hour.
+Transfer by coach to Japan's former imperial capital Nara, a journey of approximately 1 hour.
 Visit Todaiji Temple, the world's largest wooden structure and home to Japan's largest Buddha.
 Also visit Isui-en Gardens, known for its natural ponds - sightseeing here will be about 3 hours on foot.

 Due to the congestion of Nara Park coach parking, you may need to walk from coach parking to Nara park for 15 minutes on flat road.